magiclabs/example-nextjs/README.md

 Magic is a passwordless authentication sdk that lets you plug and play different auth methods into your app.
 Magic supports passwordless email login via magic links, social login (such as Login with Google), and WebAuthn (a protocol that lets users authenticate a hardware device using either a YubiKey or fingerprint).

-The application we build will follow the following flow.
-A user goes through any of the auth methods --> Magic returns a decentralized ID (DID) token, which is proof of authentication --> send it to our server to validate --> our server issues a JWT inside a cookie --> on subsequent requests to the server, we validate and refresh the JWT to persist sessions.
+Flow of the application: a user goes through any of the auth methods --> Magic returns a decentralized ID (DID) token, which is proof of authentication --> send it to our server to validate --> our server issues a JWT inside a cookie --> on subsequent requests to the server, we validate and refresh the JWT to persist sessions.

 ### Magic Setup